 Stretch marks occur when skin is stretched too much over time.
 The elastic fibers just below the skin tear.
 This tear leaves streaks of indented skin.
 The elastic fibers are also weakened by hormones such as cortisone.
 The hormones are present during pregnancy, with rapid weight gain, or certain medical conditions.

 |Copyright © Nucleus Medical Media, Inc.|

-Factors that may increase your chance of stretch marks include:
+Stretch marks are more common in women.
+Other factors that may increase your chance of stretch marks include:

 - Family history of stretch marks

 - Using corticosteroid medicines

 - Certain medical conditions, such as adrenal gland disorders